cielecki/day-composer/docs/tasks.md

 ## 4. The "Current" Spot Concept

-The "current" spot is where newly completed tasks and notes are placed.
+The "current" spot is where newly completed, abandoned tasks and notes are placed.

 **Determining location:**
 - After the task preceding the first uncompleted (pending) task, preserving any text between them